darrast/mysqldump-select-db-backup/README.md

 ## Prerequisites

-MySQL user name and password have been stored in the hidden file .my.cnf under $HOME directory.
+MySQL user name and password have been previously stored in the hidden file .my.cnf under $HOME directory.

 ```
 [client]